A Modular Approach to Unclonable Cryptography: Unclonable Puncturable Obfuscation: Definition

 else it outputs a circuit $G_{k^*}$ such that for every $x \in \{0,1\}^{n(\secparam)}$,

-As before, we assume that without loss of generality, the size of $G_{k^*}$ is the same as the size of $C_k$.
-A keyed circuit class $\cktclass$ associated with a generalized puncturing algorithm $\genpuncture$ is referred to as a \textit{generalized puncturable keyed circuit class}.
+As before, we assume that without loss of generality, the size of $G_{k^*}$ is the same as the size of $C_k$. \ifllncs \else \fi A keyed circuit class $\cktclass$ associated with a generalized puncturing algorithm $\genpuncture$ is referred to as a \textit{generalized puncturable keyed circuit class}.
+Note that for every keyed circuit class $\cktclass=\{C_k\}_k$, there exists a trivial $\genpuncture$ algorithm, which on any input $k,x_1,x_2,\mu_1,\mu_2$, constructs the circuit $C_k$ and then outputs the circuit $G_{k^*}$\footnote{As before, the output circuit $G_{k^*}$ may not have the same size as $C_k$, but this can be resolved by sufficient padding of the complexity class.} that on input $x$, if $x=x_i$ for any $i\in \{0,1\}$, outputs $\mu_i(x_i)$, else if $x\not\in\{x_1,x_2\}$ outputs $C_k(x)$.